Tag Archive 'Christmas'

 1. Begin by going through all of last year’s décor.
 Get rid of strands of lights that don’t work (some hardware stores and home improvement centers collect non-working strands of lights and give a discount if you purchase new LED lights), throw away broken or weathered decorations.
 Remember to recycle anything you can.
 Replace any items that you discarded with new items you’ll need for your outdoor holiday display this year.

-3. When the holidays are over and it is time to pack your lights and decorations, group them by the area in which they were used and place them is separate boxes or storage containers.
+1. When the holidays are over and it is time to pack your lights and decorations, group them by the area in which they were used and place them is separate boxes or storage containers.
 Label the containers, i.e. “roof,” “porch,” “garage,” “yard,” etc. When it is time to decorate outside next year, you’ll already know which decorations are for what part of your home or yard.
 If you decide to print the photos mentioned in Tip # 1, include the photos in the corresponding boxes of decorations so you’ll have them for a reference.
+If there’s no more room in your garage or attic for these lights and decorations, you may consider renting a self storage unit at a nearby storage facility.

 With these holiday organization and storage tips, decorating the exterior of your house and your yard will be a snap next year!